Skip to Content

 Or, you can carry them to the water at calm beaches to let them float around in the ocean.

-And for older babies, look into renting a jumparoo.
-It’s nice to have a safe place to set your baby up while you get ready for the day.
+For older babies, consider renting a jumparoo.
+It’s nice to have a safe place to put your baby while you get ready for the day.

 Maui with Toddlers